modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-1.md

 **Figure 1.1.** Six important builders of mathematics, philosophy and politics in ancient Greece.

-!!! success "Timeline of ancient Greece."
+!!! info "Timeline of ancient Greece."
 	Principal social and cultural events as well as relevant contributions to mathematics, astronomy and physics are described in Table 1.1 (all dates are BC).
 Information has been obtained from Durant (1966) and Hellemans and Bunch (1988).

 <!-- HTML Table 1.1.1-->
 <table width="100%">